 Photos from Davis Frame’s visit at the original Airlie cottage is pictured above.

-The first floor features an entryway that leads into the kitchen which flows openly to the dining room and living room.
+The first floor features an entryway that leads into the kitchen, which flows openly to the dining room and living room.
 The dining room table was crafted from a tree on the property and was built by the General Contractor for this job, Key Day Builders.
-What is neat about this custom table is that the builder built it in two pieces that could easily be moved to the screened-in porch for outside dining.
-Off of the living room is a little nook that can additional sleeping space if needed.
+The builder built the table in two pieces that could easily be moved to the screened-in porch for outside dining.
+Off the living room is a little nook that can additional sleeping space if needed.
 Also on the first floor is a full bathroom and a good-sized walk-in pantry.

-The second floor hosts two lakefront bedrooms, a third bedroom in the front and a nice full bathroom.
+The second floor hosts two lakefront bedrooms, a third bedroom in the front, and a nice full bathroom.
 From the second floor, the homeowners can access a third-floor loft flex space.
-This timber frame plan features only 1,720 living space in the main areas of the home (loft not included), but because of it’s open space on the first floor and high ceiling on the second floor, it appears larger.
+This timber frame plan features only 1,720 living space in the key areas of the home (loft not included).
+Because of it’s open space on the first floor and high ceiling on the second floor, it appears larger.

 Pictures of the recently finished home.
 The family just moved in at the start of this summer.

-We wish this family the best of luck with their timber frame legacy home and hope generations to come will enjoy it, at least another 100+ years!
+We wish this family the best of luck with their timber frame legacy home.
+We hope generations to come will enjoy it, at least another 100+ years!

 If you’re interested in learning more about Davis Frame Company, you can call us at 800.636.0993 or visit our website to learn more.